 - Conditions: bright indirect light, which means the plant must have a wide view of open sky.
 Direct sun is tolerable but you’ll need to be extra vigilant in checking soil moisture.

-- Care: keep the soil evenly moist; never allow to dry out completely.
+- Care: keep the soil evenly moist; never allow to dry out completely (or even to halfway dry).

 - Nature: expect older fronds to die back as newer ones grow in.